+wcc Navigation 611xx Flood Risk Management 612xx Hydropower 613xx Environment 614xx Recreation 615xx Joint Activities 616xx Water Supply 618xx

+61x10 Maintenance excluding Dredging

+61x20 Dredging

+61x30 Dam Safety Dam Safety Dam Safety Reserved Reserved Dam Safety Reserved

+61x40 Water Management Equipment

+61x50 Real Estate

+61x60 Environmental Compliance

+61x70 Remaining O&M Major Rehabs Reserved Remaining O&M Major Rehabs Reserved Reserved Reserved Reserved

+61x80 Reserved

+61x90 Facility Security

-D-7-1.
-Justification Sheets for O&M for Congressional Submission.
+Sub Appendix D-7 Justification Sheets

-b.
-Beginning in FY21, an automated process will be used to generate the information for the O&M J-Sheets.
-The automated process will generate information to complete J-sheets for each O&M project, using the format and template in Figure D-7.
-If the project is funded with both O&M or MR&T O&M and HMTF in the Budget Year, two j-sheets will be generated, with the footnote indicating there are separate Justification Sheets (see footnote 3 in the template).
-For the few O&M J-sheets that cannot be done through the automated process, those will need to be manually created using the template in Figure D-7.
-Additional guidance will be provided on the process and function once those have been developed.

-c.
-To ensure accurate information is generated in the J-sheets, several fields will require close attention in the work packages for budget requests in CW-IFD:

-(1) Business Program.
-This field, in conjunction with the Business Line fields in Paragraph (5) below, will determine the individual business line dollar amount breakouts for the J-Sheet.

-(2) Category-Class-Subclass Code.
+- D-7-1.
+Justification Sheets for O&M for Congressional Submission. - a.
+Justification Sheets (J-Sheets) will be formulated according to the MAIN part of this EC. - b.
+An automated process is used to generate the information for the O&M J-Sheets.
+The automated process generates information to complete J-Sheets for each O&M project.
+For O&M remaining items please refer to Appendix I, Remaining Items.
+Additional guidance may be provided as necessary. - c.
+To ensure accurate information is generated in the J-Sheets, several fields will require close attention in the work packages for budget requests in CW-IFD: - (1) Business Program.
+This field, in conjunction with the BL fields in Paragraph (5) below, will determine the individual BL dollar amount breakouts for the J-Sheet. - (2) Category-Class-Subclass Code.
 This field will determine if the work package will be included in the O&M J-Sheet or the HMTF J-Sheet.
 Therefore, it is important that the correct CCS code be selected for a work package.
-See Section D-2-6 for the appropriate CCS Code to use for funds derived from the HMTF.

-(3) Work Category Code.
+See Section D-2-6 for the appropriate CCS Code to use for funds derived from the HMTF. - (3) Work Category Code.
 This field will be used to determine the "O" and/or "M" amounts of a project's total budget request for the BY.
-The "O" amount will reflect the total Work package Budget Request President of packages having WCCs that begin with "60"; the "M" amount will reflect the total Work package Budget Request President of package Budget Re
+The "O" amount will reflect the total Work package Budget Request President of packages having WCCs that begin with "60"; the "M" amount will reflect the total Work package Budget Request President of packages having WCCs that begin with "61."

-(4) Narrative Fields: Project Authorization; Project Description; Project Other Info.
-The Project Authorization and Project Description fields must be populated from the latest approved J-Sheet.
+(4) Narrative Fields:

+- (a) The Project Authorization and Project Description fields must be populated from the latest approved J-Sheet.
 If data inaccuracies are found in these fields, changes will be coordinated through the MSC CWID Chief to the HQ account manager.
 The HQ account manager will coordinate the changes with OASA(CW) and will update CW-IFD only after receiving approval from OASA(CW).
+Changes to Project Authorization will require Legal certification that the change being requested is accurate and is replacing an inaccurate authorization. - (b) Standard statements are required in the BL narrative fields for the J-Sheets.
+These standard statements are provided by the HQUSACE O&M Account Manager.
+The statements group Common O&M with Commonly Performed Specific Work as "commonly performed O&M." Specific Work not Commonly Performed packages are listed separately as one sentence.
+The below Table D-7-1 is provided to assist in determining which sentence the package should be listed within: